MUN-CS2005/python-runner/README.md

 - The team meeting notes can be found on the kanban board under "Meeting minutes 3" and "Meeting minutes 4" respectively.
 - The performance review for cycle 6 is a part of "Meeting minutes 4" on the kanban board.
 As a group we discussed how progress happended within cycle 6
 - The next task can be found in a comment on "meeting minutes 4"
+- previous tasks were updated upon request of new features
 - intial due date for Cycle is Novemeber 19th with updates based on code review due 10 PM Novemeber 20th

 ## Installation